itskingori/mo/README.md

 [_Modus Operandi._][6]

-No matter how magical and awesome your output is, ultimately, every process can be reduced to a set of rules.
+No matter how magical and awesome your output is, ultimately, _**every process can be reduced to a set of rules**_.
 These are guidelines for getting things done in a collaborative/community environment and programming in style.

 Guidelines
 ----------